vb-datagh/AKSurvey_Capstone/README.md

 # Survey Exploration and Analysis: 2025 Filipinx Survey
-Use of Jupyter Notebook,
+For my final capstone project in the GEneral Assembly Data Analytics Immersion, I used Microsoft Excel for data cleaning, editing and formating in conjunction with Jupyter Notebook for further exploration and data analysis.
-Utilization of Libraries: Pandas, MadPlotLib, Plotly for Data Visualizations Exploration and analysis of 2025 Filipinx Survey conducted by Amado Khaya Institute
+Within this notebook, I utilized several libraries: Pandas, MadPlotLib, Plotly for Data Visualizations Exploration and analysis of 2025 Filipinx Survey conducted by Amado Khaya Institute

 # Executive Summary